paradime-io/social-media-data-modeling-challenge/README.md

 This chart sheds more light onto our second observation - top 10 audios appear to peak significantly higher than the rest of the top 100.
 This could be due to TikTok's algorithm or a reflection the user base's capacity to push and promote viral trends or something else entirely.
-This, however it outside the scope of this analysis.
+This, however, is outside the scope of this analysis.

+&nbsp;

+### <sub> Section 01 </sub>
-### Stat Stuffers of 2019 thru Mid-2021: Audios/Artists That Took Over TikTok
+### **Stat Stuffers of 2019 thru Mid-2021: Audios/Artists That Took Over TikTok**

 Before we dive into the meat of this analysis, let's take a look at the top performing audios and artists by gross stats alone.

 Unsurprisingly,